thought-machine/spot-interruption-exporter/README.md

 ```

 ## Deploying
 `kustomize/` holds relevant kubernetes config files.
-If you are referencing this remotely, you will likely want to include the following snippet to override the `config.yaml`
+You will likely want to overlay the base resources.
+For an example of how you might do this, see `kustomize/example-overlay`.

 ## GCP overview
 ![gcp_layout.png](img/gcp.png)